Quantum algorithms based on quantum trajectories: Prerequisites

 where each random $t^{(i)} \in [0, T]$ indicates the time of the $i$-th quantum jump.
 Defining the $i$-th holding-time between quantum jumps to be $t_{h}^{(i)} = t^{(i)} - t^{(i-1)}$ allows us to rewrite equation~\eqref{eq:extraj} as

 where we have defined the trajectory operator $P_{t_{h}^{(1)}, \mu^{(1)}, \cdots, t_{h}^{(n)}, \mu^{(n)}}$ to be the map which evolves the input state $\ket{\psi(0)}$ along the sampled trajectory.
-Since quantum jumps occur at random intervals of time, the holding times $t_{h}^{(i)}$ are also defined as random variables, with the cumulative distribution function given by
+Since quantum jumps occur at random intervals of time, the holding times $t_{h}^{(i)}$ are also defined as random variables, with the conditional cumulative distribution function given by

-Evolving an initial state $\ket{\psi(0)}$ under such sampled trajectory operators realizes a solution to the stochastic Schrodinger equation associated with the quantum jump unraveling.
+Evolving an initial state $\ket{\psi(0)}$ under such sampled trajectory operators realizes a solution to the stochastic Schr{\"o}dinger equation associated with the quantum jump unraveling.
 Thus, averaging over all trajectories associated with the initial state $\ket{\psi(0)}$ reproduces the exact evolution of the initial density operator $\ket{\psi(0)}\bra{\psi(0)}$ under the Lindblad master equation.
 Defining the superoperator form of the trajectory operator as

 allows us to write